sandeep194920/SnippetCodes/README.md

 - Step 1 is to add initialValues (previous step)
 - Step 2 is to add onChange and the value prop on the input fields
-- Now the formik will track the form changes
+- Now the formik will track the form changes.
+To see form values, use formik.values

+### Take a look yourself - Form values

+- Added a console log statement to view the formik values
+- See how the values change on typing in the form
+- formik.values is the current form values at any time (updated form)